dayana0425/Build-A-Trip/reports/checklist1.md

 * Are compound statements correctly bracketed?
 * In case statements, are all possible cases accounted for?
 * If a break is required after each case in case statements, has it been included?
+* Are we returning the result immediately after obtaining the desired return result?

 ### Parameter faults
 * Are all input variables used?